brunodifranco/project-outleto-clustering/README.md

 *The in-depth Python code explanation is available in [this](https://github.com/brunodifranco/project-insuricare-ranking/blob/main/insuricare.ipynb) Jupyter Notebook.*

 # 1. **Outleto and Business Problem**
 <p align="justify"> Outleto is a multibrand outlet company, meaning it sells second line products of various companies at lower prices, through an E-commerce platform.
-Outleto's Marketing Team noticed that some customers tend to buy more expensive products, in higher quantities and more frequently than others, therefore contributing to a high share of Outleto's total gross revenue.
+Outleto's Marketing Team noticed that some customers tend to buy more expensive products, in higher quantities and more frequently than others, therefore contributing to a higher share of Outleto's total gross revenue.
 Because of that, Outleto's Marketing Team wishes to launch a customer loyalty program, dividing the 5,702 customers in clusters, on which the best customers will be placed in a cluster named Insiders.

 To achieve this goal, the Data Science Team was requested to provide a business report regarding the clusters, containing a list of customers that will participate in Insiders, as well as answers to the following questions: